 - Reconstitute the contents of each vial with 10 milliliters (mL) of sterile normal saline (0.9% NaCl).
 Average reconstitution time is 11.8 seconds (range 8-26 seconds) per vial when using continuous gentle swirling.

 - Inspect the solution visually for particulate matter and discoloration prior to administration.
 The solution is expected to be clear to yellow/green and opalescent.
 Do not use if otherwise discolored or turbid.

 - Combine the contents of the reconstituted vials promptly and further dilute to a total volume of 250 mL with sterile normal saline (0.9% NaCl).
 Fluid volumes may need to be adjusted for very small children or infants.
 Use reconstituted and diluted product within 6 hours.
 Discard partially or unused reconstituted and diluted product.

 - Infuse intravenously over 60 minutes.

-- For the first 10 minutes infuse at a 25-50 mL/hour rate, carefully monitoring for any allergic reactions, including an anaphylactic reactions.
+- For the first 10 minutes infuse at a 25-50 mL/hour rate, carefully monitoring for any allergic reactions, including any anaphylactic reactions.
 Discontinue the infusion if any allergic reaction occurs and institute appropriate emergency treatment.
 Reassess the risk to benefit before continuing the infusion.

-- If no reactions occur, the infusion rate may be increased to the full 250 mL/hour rate until completion.
+- If no reactions occur, the infusion rate may be incrementally increased to the full 250 mL/hour rate until completion.
 If there is any allergic reaction at any time, stop the infusion, treat accordingly, and reassess the need to continue Anavip.